Clara Rackham: Magistrate and penal reformer

-Clara became a magistrate in 1920, and, with Florence Ada Keynes (mother of economist John Maynard Keynes) and Edith Bethune Baker, was one of the first women in Cambridge to serve on the bench.
-The work of the criminal justice system and, in particular, the inhumane way in which the law dealt with juvenile offenders became a central concern for her throughout her life.
-Margery Fry, director of the Howard League for Penal Reform from its inception in 1921, and another JP, was a good friend.
-Clara joined the Howard League and worked with Clara Martineau of Birmingham City Council as part of a group reporting on child sexual abuse to Parliament in 1925.
-Clara was also a founder-member of the Magistrates' Association in 1927 and an advocate of probation, and opponent of corporal punishment.
+Rackham became a magistrate in 1920, and, with Florence Ada Keynes (mother of economist John Maynard Keynes) and Edith Bethune-Baker, was one of the first women in Cambridge to serve on the bench.
+The work of the criminal justice system and, in particular, the way in which the law dealt with juvenile offenders became a central concern for her throughout her life.
+Margery Fry, director of the Howard League for Penal Reform from its inception in 1921, and another JP, was a friend.
+She joined the Howard League and worked with Clara Martineau of Birmingham City Council as part of a group reporting on child sexual abuse to Parliament in 1925.
+Rackham was also a founder-member of the Magistrates' Association in 1927 and an advocate of probation, and opponent of corporal punishment.
 In 1933 she wrote to The Manchester Guardian regarding the recent Children and Young Persons Act and drew attention to the range of options made available to magistrates when dealing with children in need of care or protection while criticising aspects of the legislation for not going far enough.
 In 1933 she argued that no young person under the age of 17 should be sent to prison.
 At the time the age limit was 14.
-She resigned as a magistrate in 1950, and from her other committees when she became aware that loss of hearing had made it virtually impossible for her to carry on.
+She resigned as a magistrate in 1950, and from her other committees when she became aware that loss of hearing had made it hard for her to carry on.

-Pioneering Broadcaster
+Broadcasting

-Clara was a pioneering broadcaster in the early days of BBC radio in the 1920s and one of the first women to be heard on the airwaves.
+Rackham was a pioneering broadcaster in the early days of BBC radio in the 1920s and one of the first women to be heard on the airwaves.
 She gave talks on the work of a magistrate and on legal matters.
 A series How we Manage Our Affairs in 1929 began with a talk "How we Elect our Councillors".